One Day at a Time: My Life in Recovery

 I still credit the organization which referred me to treatment with saving my life.
 I continued therapy with them long after I returned home.
 The treatment centre I attended was a perfect match for me.
 To this day, I stay in touch with many close friends I met there.
 I learned many things about my condition.
 Addiction is an insidious disease.
 It deludes the mind into denying its own existence.
 It is progressive, chronic, and—if left untreated—fatal.
 The personalized care that I received made all the difference in the world.

 While I had endured an unbearable existence for the months leading up to my time in treatment, I still fought against the help that they offered me.
 The idea of leaving the lifestyle I was so accustomed to was terrifying.
 I couldn’t imagine my life without substances.
-Without alcohol I had no identity.
+Without alcohol, I had no identity.
 I was filled with skepticism and contempt for a manner of living that I had not even investigated.

-My second night in treatment, I attended group therapy.
+On my second night in treatment, I attended group therapy.
 I took a seat in the circle and stared down at my shoes to avoid participating.
 I was closed off: afraid to share myself with others; afraid of judgement and rejection.
 I was ready to spend 60 days in silence and return to my old life.
 That silence was broken by a young woman who began to share.
 She told stories of hiding bottles around her house, always keeping a steady supply on hand, drinking alone, harming herself, sustaining a string of dysfunctional relationships, and many more behaviours typical of alcoholics.
 She shared about the lingering anxiety that had been with her since she was a child.
 She told us what it felt like to find that she could drown it with booze.
 If I could capture a photograph of my face at the end of her share, I would treasure it forever.
 I was awestruck.
 For the first time in my life, someone had told me my own story.
 For the first time in my life, I felt like I was no longer alone.

 I didn’t change everything right away.
 Treatment is a non-linear process.
 I maintained a rigid negative attitude of closed-mindedness for a very long time.
 It took a consistent barrage of positivity to change me.
 I would hear little things here and there that found their way past the emotional wall I had constructed over years of self-preservation.
 My peers would tell me things such as, “Your best thinking got you in here.”
 Slowly but surely, I began to surrender.
 The fight was too exhausting.
 Maintaining my misery took too much effort and I eventually gave in.
 I started to take the suggestions that were given to me.
 I started to imagine a life of recovery.
 I started to believe that it could work for me.